-Students are discouraged from arriving on school grounds prior to 7:50 am.
-Students should report directly to the cafeteria or homeroom no later than 8:10.
+Students are discouraged from arriving on school grounds prior to 7:45 a.m.
+Students should report directly to the cafeteria or homeroom no later than 8:10 a.m.
 If a student needs to see a teacher or another staff member prior to homeroom, permission must first be granted by the homeroom teacher.